Intelektika-team/Intelektika-team/README.md

     Universal libraries (Python/C++), drivers, and APIs for hardware control, sensors, and networking.

 - **The Patch Project**
-    Unical hardware automation controller and software for than.
+    A unique hardware automation controller and software for it called PatchWorks.

+- **Utitool**
+    Cli utility for working with the system and a unique system of plugins on Python.

 - **System Software**
     Lightweight OS builds, debuggers, and utilities for flashing, monitoring, and optimizing your devices.